How to follow charity law when you buy, sell, lease, mortgage or transfer charity land and property.

 - if the property is designated for a particular purpose, such as a recreation ground, that the sale or lease doesn’t go against this

-Sign up to get free tailored advice and guidance on charity property matters from the Ethical Property Foundation.
+Get guidance and support for your charity on property matters from the Ethical Property Foundation.

 Charity land sales and leases - legal requirements